Ethiopian cuisine: Non-alcoholic beverages

 Ambo Mineral Water or Ambo wuha is a bottled carbonated mineral water, sourced from the springs in Ambo Senkele near the town of Ambo.

 Non-alcoholic brews (hot drinks)

 Atmet

-Atmet is a barley- and oat-flour based drink that is cooked with water, sugar and kibe (Ethiopian clarified butter) until the ingredients have combined to create a consistency slightly thicker than eggnog.
-Though this drink is often given to women who are nursing, the sweetness and smooth texture make it a comfort drink for anyone who enjoys its flavor.
+Atmet is a barley- and oat-flour based drink that is cooked with water, sugar and kibe (Ethiopian clarified butter) until the ingredients have become slightly thicker than eggnog.
+Though this drink is often given to women who are nursing, it is generally regarded as a comfort drink due to its sweetness and smooth texture.